 Inflammation - Gallatin Valley Chiropractic of Bozeman

-A common symptom a chiropractor often deals with is inflammation.
-In addition to chiropractic adjustments, reviewing your diet is a great way to start.
-It is going to be very beneficial to avoid foods that promote inflammation.
-These will include foods that are highly processed and high in saturated fats.
-Foods high in sodium as well as sugary processed drinks, sweets, and pastries should also be avoided.
+It is common in our office to see patients experiencing the effects of inflammation.
+To reduce pain and joint dysfunction, addition to chiropractic adjustments, reviewing your diet is a great way to start.
+The first step to revamping the diet is to eliminate foods that promote and prolong inflammation.
+These include processed foods, and those high in Omega 6 fats.
+Grain fed beef, and foods high in sodium as well as sugary drinks, breads, sweets, and pastries should also be avoided.

-fruits and vegetables, think color!
+When selecting fruits and vegetables, think color!
 The more color the better.
-Choosing deep green leafy vegetables and a variety of bright colored fruits and vegetables will optimize the health benefits they have to offer.
-It is suggested that five or more servings of fruits and vegetables should be consumed daily, depending on individual caloric needs.
-Fruits, vegetables and whole grains contain fiber which is why they are an excellent anti-inflammatory food.
-High fiber diets can be a great way of controlling inflammation.
-Ask your Bozeman chiropractor for more information on high fiber foods.
+Choosing dark green leafy vegetables and a variety of brightly colored fruits and vegetables provides minerals, vitamins, and micronutriets critical for health.
+Fruits, vegetables and whole grains contain fiber, making them an excellent anti-inflammatory food.
+High fiber diets are a great way of controlling inflammation.

-Choosing beverages wisely is also an important part of a healthy diet.
-It is best to simply eliminate all sugary juices and sodas from the diet.
-Drinking plety of water is very beneficial.
-Other beverages that are good to consume are low fat dairy milk or soy milk, tea, and 100% unsweetened fruit and vegetable juices.
+Choosing beverages wisely is also an important part of an inflammatory diet.
+It is best to simply eliminate all juices and sodas from the diet.
+Drinking plenty of water is very beneficial.
+One way to ensure you're getting enough water, is to drink half your body weight (measured in pounds) in ounces each day.

-In addition to a healthy diet, there a number of natural herbs and supplements that can also help with inflammation.
+In addition to a healthy diet, there a number of natural herbs and supplements that can also help with inflammation, if you're injured.
 These include; Boswellia, White Willow Bark Extract, Gingerroot, and Bromelain.

-It is very important and beneficial for everyone to have a well balanced, healthy diet.
-If you want to learn more about implementing a healthy diet, natural supplements, and receiveing care that will help control inflammation, Dr. Dustin Rising can help you at Gallatin Valley Chiropractic of Bozeman.
+It is very important to eat a well balanced, healthy diet.
+If you want to learn more about implementing a healthy diet, natural supplements, and receiving care that will help control inflammation, the doctors at Gallatin Valley Chiropractic of Bozeman can help!

 -Gallatin Valley Chiropractic-